StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#4A_SettingUpGitlab/readme.md

 The image specified above comes with all the programs we need preinstalled in a linux instance, There are many images available to choose from for many different types of projects.
 The docker image used in this tutorial is provided by [Electron Userland](https://github.com/electron-userland) on github.
 It is important that we have wine installed in the docker instance so that we can compile our app for windows.

-For our scripts we are telling our Docker instance to install the depencies we specified in the package.json file for our app, and then to compile our app just like we would normally.
+For our scripts we are telling our Docker instance to install the dependencies we specified in the package.json file for our app, and then to compile our app just like we would normally.

 Now whenever you push to your master branch you should see an icon specifying that Gitlab is compiling your project. ![A compiling picture](https://docs.gitlab.com/ee/ci/examples/laravel_with_gitlab_and_envoy/img/pipelines_page.png)

 ## Getting the information

-Setting up gitlab is pretty straight forwward all we need to do is located Our projects "Project ID" which is always located underneath the project name on the project details page.
+Setting up gitlab is pretty straight forward all we need to do is located Our projects "Project ID" which is always located underneath the project name on the project details page.

 ![Pitcure of project id](https://i.stack.imgur.com/u0K4w.png)